 Logins and Employee Permissions

 Both systems let you set a passcode to sign on, but the Clover POS also allows fingerprint login, which the Vital does not.

-The cost for the machines varies depending on where you buy it.
-However, you can expect to see starting costs as follows.
+The cost for the machines varies depending on where you buy it, but the MSRP is similar.
+You can expect to see starting costs as follows.

-- Clover Station with printer and cash drawer: starts at $1,049
+- Clover Station with printer and cash drawer: starts around $1,700

 Note that these costs may be higher or lower depending on the processor from whom you purchase it.
 Some processors may also offer free equipment, but keep in mind that “free” machines often come with much higher rates for credit card processing.

 Read more about the Clover POS.

 Clover Mini vs. Vital Select X8